yulioaj290/wice.js/wice.js/README.md

 ## Gap Match Exercises

-Allow to draw a text over objects inside the canvas element, identified using coordinates
+Allows to draw a text over objects inside the canvas element, identified using coordinates

 #### Properties